 Glaucoma is often referred to as the silent thief of sight because it doesn’t cause any noticeable symptoms until your vision is irreparably damaged and is the leading cause of blindness in people age 60 and older.
-Dr. Wallace Goldban, MD, and Dr. Lawrence Schwartz, MD, offer glaucoma screening and treatment at Desert Ophthalmology in Palm Desert and Palm Springs, California.
+Dr. Wallace Goldban, MD, offers glaucoma screening and treatment at Desert Ophthalmology in Palm Desert and Palm Springs, California.
 Call or use online booking to schedule your next eye exam today.

 Glaucoma is a serious eye disease where excess fluid in your eyeball puts pressure on your optic nerve.
 The extra pressure eventually damages your optic nerve and causes blindness.